AesopInteractive/lasso/README.txt

 == Changelog ==
 = 1.0.5
 * Fix for Aesop Gallery component
+* Fix for Status saving and component insertion

 = 1.0.4
 * Fix for draft posts when preview setting is required